elastic/ecctl/docs/ecctl_platform_allocator_metadata_set.md

 Sets or updates a single metadata item to a given allocators metadata

-### Synopsis

-Sets or updates a single metadata item to a given allocators metadata

 ```
 ecctl platform allocator metadata set <allocator id> <key> <value> [flags]
 ```